 From moody statement walls to cool matt furniture I think I might be in love… So when the lovely people at The Hairpin Leg Co. got in touch I jumped at the chance to create something to tie in with this trend.
 Hairpin legs are the easiest way to customise or up-cycle furniture with a modern twist.
-As you guys know I love copper, and these metallic legs are the perfect contrast with a deep moody grey colour.
-Keep reading to see how I up-cycled this simple IKEA crate to make a stylish side table with The Hairpin Leg Co. and how you can make one too.
+As you guys know I love copper, and these metallic legs are the perfect contrast with a moody grey.
+Keep reading to see how I up-cycled this simple IKEA crate to make a stylish DIY crate side table with The Hairpin Leg Co. and how you can make one too.

 What I used: